Multi-Level Graph Sketches via Single-Level Solvers

 We use the Erd\H{o}s--R\'{e}nyi~\cite{erdos1959random} model to generate random graphs.
 Given a number of vertices, $n$, and probability $p$, the model $\textsc{ER}(n,p)$ assigns an edge to any given pair of vertices with probability $p$.
 An instance of $\textsc{ER}(n,p)$ with $p=(1+\varepsilon)\frac{\ln n}{n}$ is connected with high probability for $\varepsilon>0$~\cite{erdos1959random}).
 For our experiments we allow $n$ to range from 5 to 300, and set $\varepsilon = 1$.

-For experimentation, we consider only the multiplicative graph spanner version of the MLAGS problem, hence we abbreviate this as MLGS; for similar experimental results on multi-level Steiner trees, see~\cite{MLST2018}.
-An instance of the MLGS problem is characterized by four parameters: the graph generator, the number of vertices $|V|$, the number of levels $\ell$, and stretch factor $t$.
-As there is randomness involved, we generated 3 instances for every choice of parameters (e.g., ER, $|V| = 80$, $\ell=3$, $t=2$).
+For experimentation, we consider only the multiplicative graph spanner version of the MLCTS problem (that is, $\C$ constrains that $G_i$ satisfies $d_{G_i}(u,v) \le td_G(u,v)$ for $u,v \in T_i$) with uniform edge costs based on edge distance ($c(i,e) = i \cdot d(e)$), hence we abbreviate this as MLGS; for similar experimental results on multi-level Steiner trees, see~\cite{MLST2018}.
+An instance of the MLGS problem is characterized by four parameters: the graph generator, the number of vertices $|V|$, the number of levels $\ell$, and stretch factor $t$ (e.g., ER, $|V| = 80$, $\ell=3$, $t=2$).
+As there is randomness involved, we generated 3 instances for every choice of parameters.

-We generated MLGS instances with 1 to 6 levels ($\ell \in \{1, 2, 3, 4, 5, 6\}$), where terminals are selected on each level by randomly sampling $\lfloor {|V| \cdot (\ell-i+1)}/(\ell+1) \rfloor$ vertices on level $i$ so that the size of the terminal sets decreases linearly.
+We generated MLGS instances with 1 to 6 levels ($\ell \in [6]$), where terminals are selected on each level by randomly sampling $\lfloor {|V| \cdot (\ell-i+1)}/(\ell+1) \rfloor$ vertices on level $i$ so that the size of the terminal sets decreases linearly.